-T Is for Thank You Page: How to Use it to Share More of Your Content
+Using a Thank You Page to Share More of Your Content

 Since you’re a faithful subscriber to Raka’s Inbound Marketing Definitions (ahem), you’ve already read our post about landing pages.
 Well, if landing pages are peanut butter then thank you pages are jelly—they belong together.
 (Get out of here with your bananas, Nutella, or whatever else.
 Everyone knows it’s PB&J.)

 You keep reading while I go make myself a sandwich.

 It’s no small thing when a user on your site submits her contact information on one of your opt-in forms.
 By taking that step, that user has become a subscriber or a lead in your sales cycle.
 Thank you pages are used to acknowledge that first step by expressing gratitude.

 Thank you pages go beyond good manners; they’re also used to encourage a second step in the relationship with your business.
 I’m talking about reinforcing the value of your brand as well as the promised offer.
 Really, this is about lead nurturing.